uvarc/rc-learning/content/slides/wr-rivanna-intro/index.md

 ### What is an Allocation

-- Time on Rivanna is allocated.
+- Time on Rivanna is allocated
-- An allocation is a pool of CPU time on the compute nodes.
+- An allocation refers to a chunk of CPU time that you use to run your computations
-- Allocations are measured in **service units** (SUs).
-Generally, **1 SU = 1 core-hour**
+- Allocations are measured in **Service Units** (SUs)
+    > Generally, **1 SU = 1 core-hour**
-    - specialty hardware may charge more SUs per core-hour.
+    > specialty hardware may charge more SUs per core-hour
-- Only faculty, postdocs, and research staff may request an allocation.
+- Only faculty, postdocs, and research staff may request an allocation
-    - Students must be sponsored.
+    - Students must be sponsored
-    - All individuals on a given allocation share the service units.
+    - All individuals on a given allocation share the service units
 - Allocations may be requested at https://www.rc.virginia.edu/userinfo/rivanna/allocations/